Richard Boadu: Medeama

-During the 2019–20 Ghana Premier League season, he played in 14 league matches before the league was cancelled as a result of the COVID-19 pandemic.
-In March 2020, he signed a new 4-year contract with the club, which will keep him at the club until 2024, with an option to extend for a further year.
+During the 2019–20 Ghana Premier League season, Boadu played in 14 league matches before the league was cancelled as a result of the COVID-19 pandemic.
+In March 2020, he signed a new 4-year contract with the club with the contract set to expire in 2024, with an option to extend for a further year.
 In July 2020, he revealed his interest in wanting to play for Ghanaian giants Kumasi Asante Kotoko.
 Asante Kotoko later wrote to Medeama in September 2020, to enquire about his availability and started negotiations in trying to sign him.
-The deal however did not take place and he was named on the Medeama SC squad list for the 2020–21 Ghana Premier League season.
+The deal however did not take place and he was named on the Medeama squad list for the 2020–21 Ghana Premier League season.

+Al-Ahly Benghazi

+On 28 July 2023, Asante Kotoko announced the transfer of Boadu to Libyan club Al-Ahly Benghazi on a permanent deal subject to medicals.
+A week later, Al-Ahly officially announced the signing of Boadu on ahead of the 2023–24 season.
+He joined his teammates immediately for pre-season.